Go Back

 Prepare the sponge

-• To a mixing bowl, add the water, milk, sugar and yeast.
+• To a mixing bowl, add the warm milk, sugar and yeast.
 Stir to combine and allow it to rest for 5 minutes.
 You should see some bubbles which means your yeast is alive.
 If it doesn't bubble, that means the yeast is not active and you should start a new batch.

 Prepare the dough

-• Your mixture should have doubled in size and it will look like foamy with lots of bubbles on top.
+• Your mixture should have doubled in size and it will look foamy with lots of bubbles on top.

 • Add the remaining 2 cups of flour little by little.
 Stop as necessary to scrape down the sides of the bowl.